Log in

 However, I did really miss the office atmosphere and seeing my colleagues.
 I think the social aspect of work really improves idea generation and certainly improves group feedback.

-I was able to achieve quite a lot which kept me motivated throughout the pandemic.
+I achieved quite a lot which kept me motivated throughout the pandemic.

 Coaching session

-When I returned to full-time work, Dynamic had all the online systems ready to help us to adjust quickly.
-We’re able to deliver work that’s just as good, if not better, than before.
+Dynamic may well have been described as a Leeds based digital learning provider, but when I returned to work, they could have been anywhere!
+That’s because they had all the online systems ready to help us to adjust quickly.
+We delivered work that was just as good, if not better, than before.

 We are still not fully out of the pandemic, but the end is in sight.
 I can’t wait to finally celebrate all the missed achievements, birthdays and more with friends and family.